Copper conductor: Solderability

-Soldering is a process whereby two or more metals are joined together by a heating process.
+Soldering is a process whereby two or more metals are joined together by a heating process using a filler material that has a much lower melting point than the metal to be joined.
 This is a desirable property in electrical systems.
 Copper is readily soldered to make durable connections when necessary.

 Ease of installation

 The strength, hardness, and flexibility of copper make it very easy to work with.
 Copper wiring can be installed simply and easily with no special tools, washers, pigtails, or joint compounds.
 Its flexibility makes it easy to join, while its hardness helps keep connections securely in place.
-It has good strength for pulling wire through tight places (“pull-through”), including conduits.
+It has good strength for pulling wire through tight places, including conduits.
 It can be bent or twisted easily without breaking.
 It can be stripped and terminated during installation or service with far less danger of nicks or breaks.
 And it can be connected without the use of special lugs and fittings.
 The combination of all of these factors makes it easy for electricians to install copper wire.